 Planning Out The Meal Frequency

-Jonathan Manley aka Jon Manley currently ranked 15th among 155 active US Northeast Pro Welterweights and ranked 7th among 57 active New England Pro Welterweights, is very open about his diet regime.
 “When I am in fight training I eat only food prepared by myself at home.
-I eat chicken, steak, or turkey with sweet potatoes, kale, or spaghetti squash and many different types of fruits.
+I eat chicken, steak, or turkey with sweet potatoes, kale, spaghetti squash, and many different types of fruits.
 I never eat any sugary foods or drinks.
 I only drink water or coffee and I eat about five times a day and about three hours apart.
 I pretty much eat the same thing over and over again.”

 The Paleo/Caveman Meal Plan

 Though not easy to implement, the paleo meal plan is actually quite a healthy one.
-Replacing processed foods full of fats and sugars with more nutrient dense food not only reduces calorie intake, it also increases the quantity of quality nutrients.
+Replacing processed foods full of fats and sugars with more nutrient-dense food not only reduces calorie intake but also increases the number of quality nutrients.
 For MMA fighters who feel Paleo is too restricting, they can choose to adopt a modified version where they can add in some cooked rice or oats.
-An occasional cheat meal shouldn’t do any harm as long as the person gets back on track immediately afterwards.
+An occasional cheat meal shouldn’t do any harm as long as the person gets back on track immediately afterward.

 Vegetarian and Vegan Meal Plans

-Vegan and Vegetarian diet for an extreme sport like MMA fighting can seen difficult to stick to.
+Vegan and Vegetarian diets for an extreme sport like MMA fighting can seem difficult to stick to.
 It is quite natural to have a doubt about this.
 Is it possible to build muscles following a plant diet?

-Chicken, dairy products and eggs are the easy and popular sources of proteins.
-Since Vegan diet constricts this, the only available option is fruits, nuts and soy.
+Chicken, dairy products, and eggs are easy and popular sources of proteins.
+Since the Vegan diet constricts this, the only available option is fruits, nuts, and soy.
 Vitamin B12, which is found only in meat is important for endurance in athletes as it directly affects their red blood cell production.
-But now in market, many cereals and soy milks are fortified with B12.
+But now in the market, many cereals and soy milks are fortified with B12.
 Such supplements are very helpful for vegans.
-Swapping rice for quinoa, having plenty of chickpeas and legumes, flax seeds, walnuts, broccoli and spinach intakes, etc. are important elements of a vegan diet.
+Swapping rice for quinoa, having plenty of chickpeas and legumes, flax seeds, walnuts, broccoli, spinach intakes, etc. are important elements of a vegan diet.

-A well thought out meal plan helps in replenishing the energy that gets depleted in fighting and training sessions.
-It speeds up the recovery process, decreases the inflammation, strengthens the immune system and and rebuilds stronger muscle tissues.
+A well-thought-out meal plan helps in replenishing the energy that gets depleted in fighting and training sessions.
+It speeds up the recovery process, decreases inflammation, strengthens the immune system, and rebuilds stronger muscle tissues.